-Which conditioners for color-treated hair are best?
+Which conditioner for color-treated hair is best?

 What to know before you buy conditioner for color-treated hair

 Conditioner is the second step in the hair cleansing routine after shampooing.
 If you have dyed your hair with permanent hair color, conditioning is a vital step, since hair dye can strip hair of its natural oils and break down hair follicles.
 Conditioner helps replace the moisture that’s lost and prevents further damage.

 Conditioner for color-treated hair is designed to protect the hair from exposure to the sun’s ultraviolet rays, which can cause hair color to fade.
 The conditioner lets you retain the color as much as possible.

 Your hair type